-Call your Program Coordinator
+Call your Program Consultant

-Your dedicated Program Coordinator has partnered with hundreds of faculty at hundreds of colleges and universities and will be your best resource for developing a solid, personalized plan.
+Your dedicated Program Consultant has partnered with hundreds of faculty at hundreds of colleges and universities and will be your best resource for developing a solid, personalized plan.
 Schedule weekly or bi-weekly phone calls to make sure you’re on track for a successful recruitment.

-Your Program Coordinator can personalize resources including recruitment flyers, PowerPoint presentations, email templates, posters, FAQ sheets, calendars and checklists for you.
+Your Program Consultant can personalize resources including recruitment flyers, PowerPoint presentations, email templates, posters, FAQ sheets, calendars and checklists for you.
 Be sure to discuss at least three resources that will work best for your students and institution.

 Host a recruitment meeting